danobot/gitlab_task_manager/contributing.md

 ### Improve issues

 Sometimes reported issues lack information, are not reproducible, or are even plain invalid.
 Help us out to make them easier to resolve.
-Handling issues takes a lot of time that we could rather spend on fixing bugs and adding features.
+Handling issues takes a lot of time that we could rather spend on adding features.

 ### Give feedback on issues